Coral bleaching: Great Barrier Reef

-The Great Barrier Reef along the coast of Australia experienced bleaching events in 1980, 1982, 1992, 1994, 1998, 2002, 2006, 2016, 2017, 2022 and 2024.
+The Great Barrier Reef along the coast of Australia experienced bleaching events in 1980, 1982, 1992, 1994, 1998, 2002, 2006, 2016, 2017, 2022, 2024, and 2025.
 Some locations suffered severe damage, with up to 90% mortality.
 The most widespread and intense events occurred in the summers of 1998 and 2002, with 42% and 54%, respectively, of reefs bleached to some extent, and 18% strongly bleached.
 However, coral losses on the reef between 1995 and 2009 were largely offset by growth of new corals.
 An overall analysis of coral loss found that coral populations on the Great Barrier Reef had declined by 50.7% from 1985 to 2012, but with only about 10% of that decline attributable to bleaching, and the remaining 90% caused about equally by tropical cyclones and by predation by crown-of-thorns starfishes.

 A global mass coral bleaching has been occurring since 2014 because of the highest recorded temperatures plaguing oceans.
 These temperatures have caused the most severe and widespread coral bleaching ever recorded in the Great Barrier reef.
-The most severe bleaching in 2016 occurred near Port Douglas.
+The most severe bleaching in 2016 occurred near Port Douglas where on average more than half of the bleached corals died.
 In late November 2016, surveys of 62 reefs showed that long term heat stress from climate change caused a 29% loss of shallow water coral.
 The highest coral death and reef habitat loss was inshore and mid-shelf reefs around Cape Grenville and Princess Charlotte Bay.

 The IPCC's moderate warming scenarios (B1 to A1T, 2 °C by 2100, IPCC, 2007, Table SPM.3, p.
 13) forecast that corals on the Great Barrier Reef are very likely to regularly experience summer temperatures high enough to induce bleaching.

 A study from early 2024 tracked 462 colonies of corals at One Tree Island after they were affected by heat stress.
 At the end of the study in July 2024 only 92 coral colonies were unaffected by bleaching, while 193 were dead and 113 were showing signs of bleaching.